Simon Bowes-Lyon

-Sir Simon Alexander Bowes-Lyon (born 17 June 1932) is a first cousin of Queen Elizabeth II and was Lord Lieutenant of Hertfordshire from 1986 to 2007.
-He was created a Knight Commander of the Royal Victorian Order in The Queen's Birthday Honours List 2005.
+Sir Simon Alexander Bowes-Lyon (born 17 June 1932) is a British businessman who served as Lord Lieutenant of Hertfordshire from 1986 to 2007.
+He is a maternal first cousin of Elizabeth II.

-Early life
+Early life and family

-He was born in 1932, the son of Sir David Bowes-Lyon (1902–1961), who also served as Lord Lieutenant of Hertfordshire, and Rachel Pauline Spender-Clay (1907–1996), younger daughter of Herbert Spender-Clay.
-Through his father, he is a member of the Bowes-Lyon family, and through his mother, the Astor family.
+Bowes-Lyon was born in 1932, the son of The Hon.
+Sir David Bowes-Lyon (1902–1961) and Rachel Pauline Spender-Clay (1907–1996).
+His father was the sixth son and tenth child of Claude, 14th Earl of Strathmore and Kinghorne.
+His mother was the daughter of Herbert Spender-Clay and Pauline Astor.
+He had one sister, Davina, who married the 13th Earl of Stair.

-Personal life

-On 11 April 1966, he married Caroline Mary Victoria Pike (b.
-1940), daughter of Rt.
-Rev. Victor Joseph Pike, and they have four children.

-Bowes-Lyon lives in St Paul's Walden Bury.
+On 11 April 1966, he married Caroline Mary Victoria Pike (born 27 September 1940), daughter of Victor Pike, and they have four children.
+He resides at St Paul's Walden Bury, the reputed birthplace of his aunt, Queen Elizabeth The Queen Mother.